Global Warming Is Melting Our Sense of Time

 Just how freakish and unpredicted is this heatwave?
 Over the last few years, a growing chorus of critics have argued against one climate model built on predictions of high-end carbon emissions in particular, called RCP8.5 —arguing that, though it had been endorsed by the U.N.’s IPCC and formed the basis of much recent science since that organization’s last major report, its projections were simply implausible, relying as they did on the dramatic growth of coal use over the course if the century.
 As I’ve written before, that pathway does indeed look increasingly hard to credit as a model of our future, and is best understood, in terms of emissions, as an absolute worst-case scenario, which would require almost a global climate nihilism to achieve.
 But for those suggesting we should discard that model, or any other that charted a high-end course for warming, the arctic heatwave makes a very strong counterargument.
 Because even in that worst-case pathway, hundred-degree summer days in the Arctic do not become routine until the very end of the century.
 This heat wave is, today, an outlier, not a routine event.
 But that doesn’t make it irrelevant.
 Instead, it is giving us at least a brief preview of what the world would look like, more than a half-century from now, in a timeline we understand to be, at least in terms of emissions, impossibly pessimistic.
 But if our timeline could accommodate such extreme events from that worst-case one, and decades ahead of schedule, it is also a sign that “timeline” is probably a misguided way of thinking about the new swirling universe of extreme events we are plunging headlong into.
 Making sense of climate change requires more than trying to determine where on a particular linear plot we are and where on it we are likely to be in ten years, or in fifty.
 It may require more profoundly revising our sense of linearity itself.
 In this way, global warming isn’t just scrambling our sense of geography, with Verkhonaysk, at least briefly, playing the role of Miami.
 It is also scrambling our sense of time.
 You may feel, because of the pandemic, that you are living to some degree in 1918.
 The arctic temperatures of the past week suggest that at least part of the world is living, simultaneously, in 2098.

 But climate change isn’t just a brutal form of time travel, it is discombobulating to our very sense of time.
-When looking at projections for future warming, an event like the Siberian heat wave appears as an acceleration of history, but when looking at the paleoclimate record, it seems like a trip deep into the pre-human past, towards eras like those, lasting millions of years, when palm trees dotted the Arctic and crocodiles walked in their shade there.
+When looking at projections for future warming, an event like the Siberian heat wave appears as an acceleration of history, but when looking at the paleoclimate record, it seems like a trip deep into the prehuman past, toward eras like those, lasting millions of years, when palm trees dotted the Arctic and crocodiles walked in their shade there.
 Especially at extreme levels, warming threatens the apparent march of progress on which the modern, Western “timeline” model of history was built.
 But at least until the arrival of large-scale carbon removal technologies, it also illustrates the fact that time — in the form of carbon emissions, which hang in the atmosphere for centuries — is irreversible.
 Because we are doing so much damage so quickly, destabilizing the entire planet’s climate in the space of a few decades, warming can seem like a phenomena of the present.
 But its effects will unfurl for millennia, with the climate stabilizing perhaps only millions of years from now.
 Climate change unwinds history, melting ice frozen for many millennia and pushing rainforests like the Amazon closer to their long-overgrown savannah states.
 It also makes new history, drawing new borders and new riverbeds, turning breadbaskets like the Mediterranean into deserts and opening up arctic shipping routes to be contested by a new generation of great power military rivalries.
 It compresses history — those Houston storms, for instance, represent more than a millennia of extreme weather, concentrated in a period of just five years.
 And it scrambles and scatters it, too, disrupting the cycle of seasons and relocating rain belts and monsoons, among many other distortions.
 At the same time temperatures in Verkhoyansk reached 100 degrees, in other parts of Siberia it was snowing.
 Was it winter or summer, a Russian catching the national weather forecast could have been forgiven for asking.
 They may have wondered, is this our hellish climate future or the return of the Little Ice Age?

-Contemplating the impacts of climate change from this perspective can seem naively abstract — and it is, when compared to the storms and the wildfires and the droughts.
+Contemplating the impacts of climate change from this perspective can seem naïvely abstract — and it is, when compared to the storms and the wildfires and the droughts.
 (Not to mention the literal plague of locusts, 360 billion of them, which have devastated agriculture in East Africa and South Asia this year, descending in clouds so thick you couldn’t see through the insects and leaving millions hungry.)
 But in addition to its humanitarian cruelties, for instance making pandemics like COVID-19 much more likely, warming is already recalibrating much more hard-headed models of time, too.
 This is a sign that warming is truly the meta-narrative of our century, touching every aspect of our lives.
 Beyond the catastrophes and crises, the surreal and disorienting aspects of climate change are showing up even in the most numbingly pragmatic places.
 Like, for instance, mortgages.

 “Up and down the coastline, rising seas and climate change are transforming a fixture of American homeownership that dates back generations: the classic 30-year mortgage,” Christopher Flavelle of the New York Times reported June 19.
 (As it happens, the day before the record-setting temperatures in the Arctic.)
 As Kate Mackenzie has relentlessly chronicled for Bloomberg, mortgages aren’t the first or only financial instrument to feel the intrusion of a new climate reality much less forgiving, and less stable, than the one on which not just the financialization of the global economy but indeed all of human civilization has been erected.
-Insurance and reinsurance, municipal bonds and sovereign wealth funds, boutique hedge funds and massive asset management operations are all beginning to reckon with a future made, at least, much rockier by climate change.
+Insurance and reinsurance, municipal bonds and sovereign wealth funds, boutique hedge funds and massive asset-management operations are all beginning to reckon with a future made, at least, much rockier by climate change.
 How much rockier?
 Well, according to a Climate Central estimate, at least half a million American homes are on land expected, 30 years from now, to flood every single year.
 Altogether, those homes are today worth $241 billion.
 This is just homes, just in America, and annual flooding isn’t the only flood risk a homeowner or a bank might want to consider, which means, even looking only at flooding, many, many more homes are vulnerable than that.
 Of course, flooding is not, by any stretch, the only climate risk those homes and homeowners would face.

 Like many of those other financial instruments, a mortgage isn’t just an instrument but also a theory of time — a bet on future value built on the proposition that three decades is a long enough period to absorb the short-term turbulence of real-estate markets and a short-enough period that larger systemic shocks would not have time to develop and reverberate.
 That is, at least, how the mortgage looks from the bank side.
 From the consumer side, a mortgage represents a related, but slightly different, theory of time.
 For most of postwar American history, it has represented “adulthood,” as defined in mostly white and middle-class-and-up terms.
 For all those distortions and delusions embedded in it — ideas about housing and the real-estate market but also race and class and urbanization and family structure — the 30-year mortgage also embedded an idea about the stability of society through time, that one could expect to arrive at the end of adulthood in a world recognizable to the person who began it, and indeed that whatever changes had transpired would be, on net, of value to the homeowner, who by virtue of his or her property had become a small-scale stakeholder in the prospects of the community, the region, the nation and indeed the world as a whole.
 As the Times reports, both sides of that bargain are already, now, beginning to look very different.